 If you go to Pienza in the fall you can take part in the town’s annual harvest festivals.
 The most famous of these is the cheese rolling event in late September.

 Recommended by Asher from Asher & Lyric

-It’s on Sardinia which is one of the most beautiful islands in the whole Mediterranean Sea.
-With pristine white sand beaches and magical turquoise water, it’s a beach lovers paradise.
+Costa Smeralda is on Sardinia, which is one of the most beautiful islands in the whole Mediterranean Sea.
+With pristine white-sand beaches and magical turquoise water, it’s a beach lover’s paradise.